UniRoby/TravelBot/README.md

 # TimeTriggerEmail/Check Price

 Azure Function linked to TravelBot.
-This feature periodically checks (Friday at 7pm) the price of flights saved by users in order to send a notification/email if there is a price change.
+This function periodically checks (Friday at 7pm) the price of flights saved by users in order to send a notification/email if there is a price change.

 | Service/Resource | Description |
 | ---------- | -------- |